aws/sagemaker-python-sdk/doc/using_mxnet.rst

    SageMaker terminates the job regardless of its current status.
 -  ``input_mode`` The input mode that the algorithm supports.
 Valid
-   modes: 'File' - Amazon SageMaker copies the training dataset from the s3 location to a directory in the Docker container.
-'Pipe' - Amazon SageMaker streams data directly from s3 to the container via a Unix named pipe.
+   modes: 'File' - Amazon SageMaker copies the training dataset from the S3 location to a directory in the Docker container.
+'Pipe' - Amazon SageMaker streams data directly from S3 to the container via a Unix named pipe.
--  ``output_path`` s3 location where you want the training result (model artifacts and optional output files) saved.
-If not specified, results are stored to a default bucket.
-If the bucket with the specific name does not exist, the estimator creates the bucket during the fit() method execution.
+-  ``output_path`` Location where you want the training result (model artifacts and optional output files) saved.
+   This should be an S3 location unless you're using Local Mode, which also supports local output paths.
+   If not specified, results are stored to a default S3 bucket.
 -  ``output_kms_key`` Optional KMS key ID to optionally encrypt training output with.
 -  ``job_name`` Name to assign for the training job that the fit()